-The discovery entry includes the following information: RSC, (optional) Root Relay Info, Announcer Info, Hop-Count, (optional) Accumlated QoS for PC5 link, (optional) NCGI, (optional) RRC Container.
+The discovery entry includes the following information: RSC, (optional) Root Relay Info, Announcer Info, Hop-Count, (optional) Accumulated QoS for PC5 link, (optional) NCGI, (optional) RRC Container.

 The Announcer Info is set to the Announcer Info of the received message.
 The Root Relay Info is set to the Root Relay Info of the reived message.
 The Hop-count is set to the value of the received message.
-The Accumlated QoS for PC5 link, if present in the received discovery message, will be updated based on the QoS of the PC5 link between the 5G ProSe Intermedidate UE-to-Network Relay and the sender of the message.
+The Accumulated QoS for PC5 link, if present in the received discovery message, will be updated based on the QoS of the PC5 link between the 5G ProSe Intermediate UE-to-Network Relay and the sender of the message.

-If an discovery entry already exist, i.e. with the same RSC and (optional) Root Relay Info and if the Hop-Count of the received message is less than the Hop-Count stored in the discovery entry, the 5G ProSe Intermedidate UE-to-Network Relay updates the discovery entry accordingly.
-The Announcer Info and Hop-Count are set to the Annoncer Info and Hop-Count of the newly received discovery message.
+If an discovery entry already exist, i.e. with the same RSC and (optional) Root Relay Info and if the Hop-Count of the received message is less than the Hop-Count stored in the discovery entry, the 5G ProSe Intermediate UE-to-Network Relay updates the discovery entry accordingly.
+The Announcer Info and Hop-Count are set to the Announcer Info and Hop-Count of the newly received discovery message.

-NOTE: Based on implementation, a 5G ProSe Intermedidate UE-to-Network Relay may decide to update the discovery entry based on the Accumlated QoS for PC5 link instead of the Hop-Count, or a combination of the two information elements.
+NOTE: Based on implementation, a 5G ProSe Intermediate UE-to-Network Relay may decide to update the discovery entry based on the Accumulated QoS for PC5 link instead of the Hop-Count, or a combination of the two information elements.